alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 * Today, OpenPGP is a standard of PGP that is open-source for public use, and the term can be used to describe any program that supports the OpenPGP system.

 ### GPG (GNU Privacy Guard)
-* GnuPGP was developed by Werner Koch and released in 1999 as an alternative to what is now Symantec's software suite of encryption tools.
+* GPG was developed by Werner Koch and released in 1999 as an alternative to what is now Symantec's software suite of encryption tools.
 * It is available as a free software download, and is based on the OpenPGP standards established by the IETF so that it would be interoperable with Symantec's PGP tools as well as OpenPGP standards.
 * Therefore, GPG can open and unencrypt any PGP and OpenPGP standards file.